Logiqx/gps-details/docs/general/aliasing/README.md

 The example below shows a single wingfoil run during from Weymouth Speed Week 2023 and it is easy to see in the 5 Hz data that "speeds" in excess of 31 knots are outliers.
 Whether the 31 and 32 knots were caused by sudden arm movements or measurement errors, they do not represent the actual board speed.
 When a GPS logger is recording at 1 Hz these anomalies need to be carefully considered, much akin to the issue of aliasing.

+Essentially, if you record the 5 Hz data then you can handle the anomalies properly (and should never pay attention to the individual values, which is covered in an [article](https://medium.com/@mikeg888/what-to-make-of-max-speeds-b83c05569e6c) that I wrote about max speeds).
+Should a 1 Hz logger simply just record every 5th sample then anomalies can be difficult to identify.
+Under such circumstances, 1 Hz logging can make it harder to distinguish between the anomalies and genuine speeds.

 ![wing](img/wing.png)

 ### Low-pass Filtering